Deepshikhar/ai_agentic_system/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact the project maintainer.
+For any questions or suggestions, please open an issue on GitHub.